waste-of-kindergarten/xpython37-v0.1/python/Doc/library/codecs.rst

    .. method:: writelines(list)

-      Writes the concatenated iterable of strings to the stream (possibly by reusing the :meth:`write` method).
-Infinite or
+      Writes the concatenated list of strings to the stream (possibly by reusing the :meth:`write` method).
-      very large iterables are not supported.
 The standard bytes-to-bytes codecs do not support this method.

    .. method:: reset()

-      Resets the codec buffers used for keeping internal state.
+      Flushes and resets the codec buffers used for keeping state.

       Calling this method should ensure that the data on the output is put into a clean state that allows appending of new fresh data without having to